RomainUCF/dht11-deltatemp-deltahum/README.md

 ## Real-time aquisition of ΔTemperature (C), ΔHumidity (Relative Humidity)
 Real time analysis of data taken from a DHT11 sensor connected to an arduino and plotted using MATLAB.
-Detailed specifications can be located in the [documentation](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf).
+Detailed specifications of the sensor can be located in the [documentation](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf).